All paths should lead to your website

-I was struck the other day by a comment on a Facebook post by Dr. Howard Luks, a well-respected orthopedic surgeon, who provides a great example of how to use Facebook wisely.
+I was struck by a comment I read on a Facebook post by Dr. Howard Luks, a well-respected orthopedic surgeon, who provides a great example of how to use Facebook wisely.
 He posed the question “Why is a Facebook page for your physician important?”

-While Facebook is a great resource for engaging your audience, your website remains the one place on the Internet where you get to control your own message completely.
+While Facebook is a viable resource for engaging your audience, your website remains the one place on the Internet where you get to control your own message completely.

 Social media is like your waiting room, the elevator, the gym or other venues where the scene is set for you and you never know who you will run into and what they may have to say.
 The conversation can be great, but most posts are quickly replaced with new ones so that a great deal of content will never be seen again.

 If you’re smart, you’ll use your social media channels to promote your ideas and content and lead your audience to your website.
 You’ll use it to listen to the topics that are most important to your patients.
 And you’ll use it to generate ideas for new content to add to your website.

 At this point in time—not knowing what the next great thing in marketing will be—all roads should lead to your website.